 index=i*stride+j

-The multiprocessor creates, manages, schedules, and executes threads in groups of 32 parallel threads called warps (CUDA Programming Guide, Chapter 4).
+The multiprocessor creates, manages, schedules, and executes threads in groups of 32 parallel threads called warps (CUDA Programming Guide, Chapter Hardware Implementation).

-When a warp executes an instruction that accesses global memory, it coalesces the memory accesses of the threads within the warp into one or more of these memory transactions (CUDA Programming Guide Section 5.3.2.1)
+When a warp executes an instruction that accesses global memory, it coalesces the memory accesses of the threads within the warp into one or more of these memory transactions (CUDA Programming Guide, Chapter Performance Guidelines, section Global Memory

 Arrays are padded in such way that stride is always a multiple of warp size.
 This ensures coalesced loads.